dipudl/stranzee-nodejs/readme.md

 mongod
 ```

-And start the node.js server
+And start the node.js server (currently at port 3000)

 ```
 node server.js